USFmatscilab/hybrid-formates-from-QE/README.md

 The repository gives the hybrid formate perovskite ground states for Maggie Kingsland's dissertation work.

-These structures were obtained from full relaxations of experimental structures using Quantum Espresso (PBE and PBE+D3).
+These structures were obtained from full relaxations of experimental structures using Quantum Espresso (PBE).